 Every family looks forward to the birth of a healthy newborn.
-Unfortunately, in some cases unexpected difficulties arise along the way and your baby will need to be admitted to the Newborn Intensive Care Unit (NICU).
-Regional West’s NICU is a newly renovated eight-bed special care nursery located in the Birth and Infant Care Center that provides highly specialized care, around-the-clock for premature babies and critically ill infants who have problems such as breathing disorders or infections.
+Unfortunately, in some cases unexpected difficulties arise along the way and your baby will need to be admitted to the Neonatal Intensive Care Unit (NICU).
+Regional West’s NICU is an eight-bed special care nursery located in the Birth and Infant Care Center that provides highly-specialized, around-the-clock care for premature and critically ill infants who have problems such as breathing disorders or infections.

 The NICU is open to visitors at all hours of the day.
-Baby’s parents and grandparents are allowed to visit in the NICU.
-To ensure the safety and security of all babies in the NICU, we are very careful about allowing only the immediate family to visit and welcome siblings 14 years of age and older.
+To ensure the safety and security of all infants in the NICU, we are very careful about allowing only the immediate family to visit.